 Francis, Viscount Lovell and Sir Thomas Lovell

-baronial family.
-The family is not widely known and the one man
+The Lovells of TItchmarsh are not widely known and the one man

 Francis, Viscount Lovell, close ally and friend of Richard III,

-is at the same time the last Lord Lovell of Titchmarsh as he
+is at the same time the last Lord Lovell of Titchmarsh.
+With his

-vanished after the battle of Stoke in 1487.
-Despite their relavie
+disappearance after the battle of Stoke in 1487 the main line of

-obscurity, the Lovells were a fascinating subject to study.
-For
+Lovells were a fascinating subject to study.
+For four hundred

-four hundred years they were involved in English history.
+years they were deeply involved of English history.
 From the

 third crusade to the battle of Stoke, there are few major